-- Coffee, as well as Green Tea & Matcha Tea, are great to enhance attention.
+- Coffee, Green Tea & Matcha Tea are great to enhance attention.

 - Go out into nature to improve overall well-being and work-life productivity.
 Doing so helps our brain reset the emotional chaos that disrupts attention.
 It’s also helpful for kids.